Dosimeter for radiation

 5. To change the calibration factor, connect the dosimeter to a computer system and use the configuration software in calibration mode and enter the new factor.

 Validate and check the value read.
 Please refer to the manufacturer's manual for further details.
-We recommend that you call in a professional to carry out the calibration.
+We advise you to call in a professional for calibration.

 In general,calibration is recommendedat least once a year, or when there is a significant change in the use of an operational dosimeter (e.g. change of user).